 It does not have to just be in a romantic relationship or friendship.
 If one is very lucky one can find these in one’s family.
-However, many a time one bumps into just the person who seems to intuitively know us.
+However, many a time one may bump into just the person who seems to know us intuitively.

 Graham Greene On Being Understood

-Furthermore, his friends finding the incident humorous that makes him want to hide that part of his life.
+Furthermore, his friends find the incident humorous which makes him want to hide that part of his life.
 Till he meets his fiancée Sally.
-Jerome was worried about telling Sally about the real truth his father’s death.
+Jerome was worried about telling Sally about the real truth about his father’s death.
 He was afraid that she too would see it as funny and laugh at the story just like every other person did.

-However, to his surprise, Sally accepts the death of his father as a mourning event, instead of a humorous joke.
+However, to his surprise, Sally accepts his father’s death as a mourning event, instead of a humorous joke.
 This changes him, “Jerome’s heart sang with joy.
 It was as though she had appeased his fear forever.”

 Different Paths and Acceptance